danswer-ai/danswer/README.md

 </a>
 </p>

-<strong>[Danswer](https://www.danswer.ai/)</strong> lets you ask questions in natural language questions and get back answers based on
+<strong>[Danswer](https://www.danswer.ai/)</strong> lets you ask questions in natural language questions and get back
-your team specific documents.
-Ask followups or dive deeper with Danswer Chat.
+answers based on your team specific documents.
+Think ChatGPT if it had access to your team's unique knowledge.
 Connects to all common workplace tools such as Slack, Google Drive, Confluence, etc.

 Teams have used Danswer to:
 - Speedup customer support and escalation turnaround time.